4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177683962-8426f6e0-9626-4484-a1a0-1c03c952e8e4.png) ![image](https://user-images.githubusercontent.com/6468571/177686029-28027b8e-fadd-4aed-973b-d79bbe8edfdc.png)

-yxorP is a plug-and-play, flat-file application that *does not need Composer, PHP CURL, or databases*; these are all optional additions that are fully supported. yxorP is intended to act as a proxy that can edit or update the content of *multiple websites* and managed via a user-friendly * Cockpit backend (GUI)*.
+yxorP is a plug-and-play, flat-file application that *does not need Composer, PHP CURL, or databases*. yxorP is meant to work as a proxy that may modify or change the content of several websites and is managed through a simple Cockpit backend (GUI).

 It is well-known that yxorP is one of the web proxy systems that offers the most customization compared to other web proxy systems now available on the market.
-This is owing to its event-driven architecture and emphasis on its plugin-based design, as opposed to its built-in features, which are the most crucial and differentiating components that allow customization and development of its capabilities.
-In addition to its Back-end administration CMS and graphical user interface, yxorP has a number of other distinguishing features.
+This is because of its event-driven architecture and emphasis on its plugin-based design, as opposed to its built-in features, which are the most important and distinguishing components that permit customization and extension of its capabilities.
+In addition to its Back-end administration CMS and graphical user interface, yxorP has a variety of additional distinguishing features.

-The incoming request hostname is used to fetch site-specific requirements from the backend, the target website is then retrieved and modified accordingly.
-Additionally, the website content can be optionally spun using the *article spinning engine* that is already embedded into the application.
-After the website has been modified the result is then stored for a predefined time inside a custom-built, *flat-file cache* system architectured to be *500x faster than memory-based cache* systems such as Memcache and Redis.
-This is accomplished by bypassing the serialisation and deserialization processes, which resulted a significantly faster cache.
+To get site-specific requirements from the backend, the hostname of the incoming request is used.
+These specifications are then used to get and alter the requested webpage.
+In addition, website material may optionally be spun using the application's already-integrated *article spinning engine*.
+Five hundred times slower than flat-file cache solutions are memory-based cache systems like Memcache and Redis.
+This is accomplished by reducing serialization and deserialization procedures, which results in a cache that is much faster.

 The Snag error reporting and warning system now supports yxorP in its most complete version after an upgrade.
-This was done to assure Snag's compatibility with the modification.
-Changes to the *default logging* system may be done in as little as two minutes due to the program's compatibility with the great majority of the *industry's primary error tracking systems*.
+This operation was carried out to confirm Snag's compatibility with the change.
+Modifications to the *default logging* system may be implemented in as little as two minutes due to the program's compatibility with the overwhelming majority of * industry-standard error tracking systems*.

 ![image](https://user-images.githubusercontent.com/6468571/174922574-d5a246b5-c30e-4a63-bc22-4957184feef9.png)